NETWAYS/foreman-training/usermanagement/02_external.md

 Another way to configure Foreman to use external authentication providers is by using the Apache module "intercept_form_submit" to pass the login form input to PAM for validation.

+An integration with OpenID is also now possible which requires the Apache Module `mod_auth_openidc` and the corresponding client of the OpenID provider before you can configure the Foreman via its settings to integrate it.

 It is also possible to enable autocreation of users in Foreman for external authentication.